Support

 HB 548 SB 325 Land Use - Permitting - Development Rights (Maryland Housing Certainty Act) Del.
 Dylan Behler (30A-D)

-Requiring the approval of a housing development project application by a local regulatory authority or the Maryland-National Capital Park and Planning Commission to be governed only by certain laws and regulations in effect at the time of submission of a substantially complete application; granting the proponent of an approved housing development project certain vested rights related to use and development for a certain time period; etc. Economic Matters Support
+Requiring the approval of a housing development project application by a local regulatory authority or the Maryland-National Capital Park and Planning Commission to be governed only by certain laws and regulations in effect at the time of submission of a complete application; granting the proponent of an approved housing development project certain vested rights related to use and development for the longer of 5 years or a period determined by the local regulatory authority of the Commission; etc. Economic Matters

 HB 690 Corporate Income Tax - Rate Reduction (Economic Competitiveness Act of 2026) Del.
 Wayne Hartman (38C-R)

 Decreasing, over 4 taxable years, the State corporate income tax rate from 8.25% to 6.25%.
-Ways and Means Support
+Ways and Means Taxation - Support

 In the House - Hearing 2/19 at 1:00 p.m.
 (2/3)